-Although Leeds is now experiencing strong economic growth, not everyone in the city is fully benefitting yet from this success.
+Although Leeds had been experiencing strong economic growth during 2019/20, not everyone in the city is fully benefitting yet from this success.
 Leeds is a growing city with a population estimated at 785,000, and one where recent demographic change has seen the proportion of young people in our community increase significantly, and it is some of the most deprived communities which are the fastest growing and with the youngest age profile.
-In recent years Leeds has had one of the fastest rate of private sector jobs growth of any major UK city, with the largest concentration of financial and professional services and digital jobs in any UK city outside London.
+Leeds is now ranked highest among the largest cities outside London for health and wellbeing, with more adults active, fewer people smoking and fewer obese children than before.
 However there are still significant issues of poverty and deprivation within the city, and levels of health and wellbeing are inextricably linked with deprivation.
+Despite high employment rates, low pay is an increasing problem, with people caught in a trap of low pay and low skills.
 These disparities drive our overall strategic focus of tackling poverty and reducing inequalities, and leads to the council's twin ambitions for the city and for itself as an organisation: